 One of the areas which is helpful is the role of the holy spirit in mission.
 Chester deals with this wisely and helpfully navigates the reader to see the ultimate purpose of the Spirit of God is to make much of Jesus, so that the Father receives praise and glory (p.49).
 So often the role of the Spirit is left untouched for fear of “charismania” or of misinterpretation.
 But thankfully this is not the case here; it is not glorifying to God to forget about his Spirit.

 Another aspect which I found very beneficial was the third section of the book where a variety of different implications are brought to light through the scope of the mission of God.
-Using the three simple words of “who?”, “what?” & “where?”, Chester relates the global mission to the normal Christian and church.
+Using the three simple words of “who?”, “what?” & “where?”, Chester relates global mission to everyday Christianity and the local church.
 In particular I found the chapter discussing the role of the local church very helpful and I am sure that it will prove to bear lots of fruit in churches where this book is read.

 Love Says Go!